ldijkman/async-esp-fs-webserver/docs/ino/ESP32-CAM_Camera_Webserver/readme.md

 got it a bit working
 - do not like the ftdi thingy, usb port shield might be a lot easier
 - there was no mention of 5vcc, so thing keeps brownout rebooting after programming
+- will wait for the ESP32-CAM usb port shields before i continue with this
 - image size to large i think

   ![Screenshot from 2024-04-07 08-44-57](https://github.com/ldijkman/async-esp-fs-webserver/assets/45427770/6522063b-47a0-4b83-8a2d-d6edd606ca36)